 If you happen to turn on a tap and no water comes out, either your pipes are frozen, your water is turned off, or your water main is broken.
 Here’s what you should do to locate and fix the problem:

 - Check other faucets to see if they’re also affected.
 If none of the taps work, check that the water main is on.
 If you have a well, ensure the pump is on and working.

 - If other faucets are working, try feeling any exposed areas of pipe, such as near your water main or pipes going into your water heater.
 If they feel cold, your pipes are likely frozen.
 In that case, turn off the main water valve, so water doesn’t surge through the pipes when the ice begins to melt.
 Then wrap the blocked pipe with padding and let it thaw slowly.
 Don’t try to use heat to thaw pipes.
 The pipe will expand and burst.

 - If your pipes don’t feel cold or the weather is warm, follow the line and listen for rushing water.
 Keep a lookout for signs of a leak, such as puddling or soggy spots.
 You may also be able to narrow down the location of the leak by which faucets, if any, are working.
 However, burst pipes tend to be relatively easy to find.
 Whether you locate a leak or not, turn off the water main and call us.

 Our experienced plumbers are happy to complete the troubleshooting process for you.
 We have the experience and tools to offer far more than just burst pipe repair!

 Give us a call to learn more about our water treatment options.
 From water filtration systems to water softeners, we have you covered!

 What Should You Do If You Have a Burst Pipe?

-If your pipes end up bursting, the first thing you will need to do is turn off the main water supply.
-The valve for this is often located outside your home.
-After you have turned off your water supply, call your plumber for immediate repairs.
-We offer 24/7 support and will send out a certified plumber to locate and repair the burst pipe.
+If you end up with a burst pipe, the first thing you will need to do is turn off the main water supply.
+Then, contact our reliable team for fast repairs.
+We offer support and will send out a certified plumber to repair the damage and provide a lasting solution.